Countries at a UK summit pledge to tackle AI's potentially 'catastrophic' risks

 “We call for global collaboration to share knowledge and make AI technologies available to the public under open source terms,” he said.

-Tesla CEO Elon Musk is also scheduled to discuss AI with Sunak in a livestreamed conversation on Thursday night.
+Tesla CEO Elon Musk is also scheduled to discuss AI with Sunak in a conversation to be streamed on Thursday night.
 The tech billionaire was among those who signed a statement earlier this year raising the alarm about the perils that AI poses to humanity.

 European Commission President Ursula von der Leyen, United Nations Secretary-General Antonio Guterres and executives from U.S. artificial intelligence companies such as Anthropic, Google's DeepMind and OpenAI and influential computer scientists like Yoshua Bengio, one of the “godfathers” of AI, are also attending the meeting at Bletchley Park, a former top secret base for World War II codebreakers that’s seen as a birthplace of modern computing.